Covered in this Article:

 The Expense Editor

 The expense editor allows you to change all aspects of your expense.
-Whether its setting the date, changing the currency, adding a tag, or providing a comment, this is where you do it.
+Whether it's setting the date, changing the currency, adding a tag, or providing a description, this is where you do it.
 The expense editor is also where you will go when you need to split an expense.

 To edit expenses on the mobile app, tap on any unsubmitted expense and simply edit any of the details within the expense.